How secured auto loans work

 Lower interest rates

-An unsecured personal loan has an average rate of 11.27 percent as of late July, 2023.
-If you are looking for a used car, the difference is not too significant.
+An unsecured personal loan has an average rate of 12.38 percent as of August 2024.
+The difference is not too significant if you are looking for a used car.
 But for new cars, you are more likely to get a competitive rate with a secured car loan.

-Even lenders like Lightstream that offer unsecured auto loans don’t offer the most competitive rates.
-Lightstream’s starting annual percentage rate is 8.99 percent for well-qualified borrowers.
+Even lenders like LightStream that offer unsecured auto loans don’t offer the most competitive rates.
+LightStream’s starting annual percentage rate is 7.24 percent for well-qualified borrowers.
 Because secured car loans tend to have lower starting rates, they can be a much better option when you’re shopping for your loan.

 Possible downsides of secured auto loans